 You can type in a single search term or you can type in multiple search terms simply separated by a single space between each term that you want to query.
 Then select "Search" to return your search results.
-You will then see any keywords highlighted in search results that were returned for relevant conversations.
 Here's an example:

 You can then select "export" in the search window to save the specific search results to your computer in PDF format.